lpcode808/TechFamilyFunFair/planningDocs/log.md

 - **Fallback Options**: Having a manual deployment process as a fallback ensures changes can still be published

 This experience highlights the importance of understanding the entire project structure, including build configurations and deployment processes, when making changes to a codebase.

+## 2025-03-07 22:30:00 HST - Schedule Update with Event Program

+We've updated the event schedule with a comprehensive program for both stages:

+### Schedule Data Updates
+- Replaced the placeholder schedule data with actual event programming:
+  - **Stage 1 (Gym)**: Magic Shows at 12:00 PM, 2:00 PM, 4:00 PM, and 6:00 PM
+  - **Stage 2 (Great Lawn)**:
+    - Jan Ken Po Tournaments at 12:00 PM and 3:00 PM
+    - Travis Alcos performances at 1:00 PM and 2:00 PM
+    - Gabriel Miller performances at 4:00 PM and 5:00 PM
+    - Final Giveaways at 6:00 PM
+- Organized events by location and time for easy navigation
+- Added appropriate event types for filtering (performance, activity)

+### Schedule Component Enhancements
+- Updated the filter buttons to match the new event types:
+  - Replaced "Tech Talks" filter with "Performances" filter
+  - Maintained the "Activities" filter for non-performance events
+  - Kept the "All Events" filter for comprehensive viewing
+- Ensured consistent styling across all filter options
+- Maintained the time-based sorting for chronological display

+### User Experience Improvements
+- Events are now clearly categorized by stage location
+- The schedule provides a complete timeline of the day's activities
+- Users can easily filter to find specific types of events
+- The chronological organization helps attendees plan their day

+These updates provide attendees with a clear and comprehensive view of the event program, helping them navigate between stages and plan their experience at the Tech & Family Fun Fair.

+## 2025-03-07 23:00:00 HST - Schedule Page Redesign

+We've completely redesigned the Schedule page to provide a clearer, more straightforward view of the event program:

+### Two-Column Layout
+- Reorganized the schedule into two distinct sections:
+  - **Stage 1 (Gym)**: Displays all events happening at the gym stage
+  - **Stage 2 (Great Lawn)**: Shows all events taking place at the great lawn stage
+- Implemented a responsive grid layout that displays as:
+  - Two columns on larger screens for side-by-side comparison
+  - Single column on mobile for easy scrolling

+### Simplified Event Display
+- Removed the expandable/collapsible functionality for event items
+  - All event information is now visible at a glance
+  - No need to click to see additional details
+- Eliminated filter buttons since the two-column layout already provides clear categorization
+- Added color-coded tags to distinguish between performances and activities:
+  - Purple for performances
+  - Green for activities

+### User Experience Improvements
+- Events are chronologically ordered within each stage section
+- Each event clearly displays:
+  - Time
+  - Title
+  - Event type (Performance or Activity)
+- Clean, consistent styling with proper spacing and borders
+- Maintained dark mode compatibility throughout

+This redesign significantly improves the usability of the Schedule page by presenting all information in a clear, organized manner without requiring user interaction to view details.
+The side-by-side layout makes it easy for attendees to plan their day and navigate between stages.

+## 2025-03-07 23:30:00 HST - Experiences Page Enhancement and Content Expansion

+We've reorganized the Experiences page and expanded the content to include more attractions:

+### Experiences Page Restructuring
+- Divided the page into two distinct sections:
+  - **Tech Exhibits**: Contains all the original technology-focused experiences
+  - **Games & Activities**: Features new family-friendly attractions
+- Maintained consistent styling across both sections
+- Added clear section headings with subtle separators for visual distinction
+- Implemented responsive grid layout throughout both sections

+### New Games & Activities Content
+- Added five new family-oriented attractions:
+  - **Petting Zoo**: Supervised animal interaction area with friendly farm animals
+  - **Pony Rides**: Guided pony rides for young children
+  - **Bounce Houses**: Inflatable play structures for kids to jump and play
+  - **Carnival-Style Games**: Traditional fair games with prizes
+  - **Crafts Station**: Creative activities for making take-home souvenirs
+- Created detailed descriptions for each attraction
+- Added appropriate age recommendations and duration information
+- Included representative emojis as visual identifiers

+### Experience Card Refactoring
+- Created a reusable ExperienceCard component to maintain consistency
+- Applied the same card styling to both tech exhibits and activities
+- Ensured proper display of all metadata (location, provider, age restrictions)
+- Maintained a uniform visual appearance while highlighting the unique attributes of each experience

+### User Experience Benefits
+- Broader appeal to different age groups and interests
+- Clear categorization helps users find experiences that match their preferences
+- Consistent presentation makes it easy to compare different activities
+- Expanded content showcases the diverse offerings at the Tech & Family Fun Fair

+These enhancements significantly expand the event's appeal to families with children of all ages, providing a better balance between technology-focused exhibits and traditional family fun activities.

+## 2025-03-08 09:00:00 HST - Merchandise Vendor Expansion

+We've enhanced the merchandise offerings with the addition of three new local vendors:

+### New Merchandise Vendors
+- Added three detailed vendor entries:
+  - **Island Art & Jewelry**: Local handcrafted jewelry and art pieces
+  - **Hawaiian Print Gift Bags by Jeannie Diaz**: Eco-friendly gift bags with Hawaiian prints
+  - **Joys and Delights**: Unique gifts, trinkets, and novelty items

+### Vendor Data Enhancements
+- Enriched vendor data with:
+  - Descriptive emoji icons for visual identification
+  - Detailed descriptions of each vendor's offerings
+  - Operating hours information
+  - Categorized merchandise items
+  - Social media and website links where available
+  - Location information within the fair

+### Merchandise Presentation Improvements
+- Vendor cards now display more comprehensive information:
+  - Item categories displayed as visual tags
+  - Contact information including websites and phone numbers
+  - Clear operating hours to help visitors plan their shopping
+  - Consistent styling with other aspects of the application

+These additions provide a more diverse shopping experience at the fair, with a focus on local Hawaiian artisans and unique merchandise options for visitors to discover.

+## 2025-03-08 10:30:00 HST - Media Integration Preparation

+We've added support for rich media content with placeholders for images and videos:

+### Image Integration
+- Added commented-out code for a featured image section on the home page
+- Created a dedicated `public/assets/images/` directory for storing event photos
+- Implemented proper image loading attributes:
+  - `loading="lazy"` for improved performance
+  - Width and height attributes to prevent layout shifts
+  - Alt text for accessibility
+  - Responsive sizing with appropriate CSS classes

+### YouTube Video Integration
+- Added commented-out placeholders for embedding YouTube videos
+- Implemented a responsive two-column video layout:
+  - Maintains proper 16:9 aspect ratio on all screen sizes
+  - Adapts to a single column on mobile devices
+  - Contains descriptive titles and explanatory text
+- Optimized for performance:
+  - Uses lazy loading to delay video resource loading
+  - Includes a note explaining the optimization approach
+  - Minimizes impact on initial page load time

+### Implementation Approach
+- Used commented-out code blocks with clear documentation:
+  - Step-by-step instructions for implementation
+  - Placeholder markers clearly visible with section dividers
+  - Detailed comments explaining each component
+- Created a modular design that can be easily activated when media content is ready
+- Made all sections fully compatible with dark mode

+These additions provide a foundation for enriching the website with visual content while maintaining performance.
+When event photos and videos become available, they can be easily added by following the documented steps in the code comments.